talhatahir/thetalhatahir/data/blog/git-on-steroids.md

 > gs
 ```

-Using these directly on the terminal allows you to even shorten non git commands, for example if your project has a lint and format command which you manually have to run all the time, or if you have some test commands which you are required to run every other hour.
+Using these directly on the terminal allows you to even shorten non-git commands, for example, if your project has a lint and format command which you manually have to run all the time, or if you have some test commands that you are required to run every other hour.

 ```js
 alias lint='npm run lint  --fix'